City-Bureau/scrapy-sentry-errors/README.md

 A Scrapy extension that logs spider errors to Sentry.

-This project began as a fork of [scrapy-sentry](https://github.com/llonchj/scrapy-sentry) which was originally developed by Jordi Llonch.
+This project began as a fork of [scrapy-sentry](https://github.com/llonchj/scrapy-sentry), which was developed by Jordi Llonch.
 We are grateful for their work and contributions.

 Note: while this extension captures errors from Scrapy spiders, it does not capture errors elsewhere in Scrapy's operation (e.g. the Scrapy pipeline).